Oracle Database Server Discovery Fails with an Error Message

 2. The instance name can also be found out from the<oracle-installation directory\network\admin\tnsnames.ora>.
 In <tnsnames.ora> file, you will have an entry <SERVICE_NAME = orcl>, where orcl is the Instance name.

-Solution 2: Oracle instance is not running.
-Check if Oracle server is running or not on the reported monitor.
+Solution 2: Check if the Oracle instance is running.
+Check if the Oracle server is running and accessible from the Applications Manager server.

 Solution: A user with CONNECT and SELECT_CATALOG_ROLE roles is required for monitoring by Applications Manager.
 So configure a user with these permissions and try with that user in Applications Manager.